Decarbonisation pathways for local authorities, citizen and businesses

 Our Research Areas

 Providing information at lower scales needs to strike an adequate balance between 1) the downscaling of existing information on mitigation, adaptation and impacts; and 2) the design of innovative information products and tools to targeted focus groups.
-LOCALISED makes use of the EUCalc model to generate EU and Member State-level decarbonisation pathways consistent with net-zero ambition and reflecting a variety of points of view in the literature.
+LOCALISED made use of the EUCalc model to generate EU and Member State-level decarbonisation pathways consistent with net-zero ambition and reflecting a variety of points of view in the literature.
 The national pathways generated are then downscaled from the national level to NUTS 3 level by making use of auxiliary data on sub-national scales employing a multitude of statistical approaches and auxiliary data.
-The combination of consistently derived decarbonisation pathways with an energy model and the downscaling of its outputs allows LOCALISED to evaluate the impact of the energy transition on the individual NUTS 3 regions in Europe.
+The combination of consistently derived decarbonisation pathways with an energy model and the downscaling of its outputs allowed LOCALISED to evaluate the impact of the energy transition on the individual NUTS 3 regions in Europe.

 Different research areas